How to make a model WWI landship.

 Completing the track assembly.

-With the gun sponson fixed firmly in place refold the track assembly template tabs and begin stick them to the opposite template.
+With the gun sponson fixed firmly in place refold the track assembly template tabs and then begin sticking them to the opposite template.

-It is best to stick the bottom tab in place first because this will help ensure that all the tabs line up in position correctly.
-With the bottom tab fixed, put the track assembly on a flat surface and line up each tab and stick them individually.
-Depending on the thickness of card, try to make sure that the template doesn't buckle or distort as the tabs are fixed into position.
+Stick the bottom tab in place first as it will help ensure that all the other tabs line up correctly.
+With the bottom tab fixed, put the track assembly on a flat surface and line up each tab and then stick them individually.
+Depending on the thickness of card, try also to make sure that the template doesn't buckle or distort as the tabs are fixed into position.
 As shown below.

 Adding tank tracks to a model WWI Landship.